oresat/oresat-structure/README.md

      |-- reaction-wheels/
      |-- oresat-structure/

+Ultra-pro-tip:
+* Tools -> Component Selection -> Advanced Select...
+* Filter for document names which contain `COTS`.
+* Edit -> Hide -> Current Display State
+This hides any components which come from the `COTS/` directory, which reduces lag significantly.
+If you want to show them again, use the same filter process, but show the current display state.
+If you want to show everything, you can just select the root of the feature tree.
+If you're showing lots of COTS parts, please hide them before committing, since it can cause the model to load very slowly.

 ## TODO:
 - [X] Get the UO team to choose a camera!
 - [x] Fix the assembles/tech drawings to match Nanorack's convention of XYZ.
 (Helical goes on +Z. Backplane goes on -X) (@paperman5)